Table of Contents

 Compromising is when both sides give up something to find a middle ground.
 This style is helpful when both people have equal power or when time is short.
 It works well when you need a quick and fair solution.

 Collaborating means working together to find a win-win solution.
-It takes time and effort but gives the best results when both people want to solve the problem fully.
-This style builds trust and strong relationships.
+It takes time and effort but it gives the best results when both people want to solve the problem fully.
+This style builds trust and strengthens relationships.

 A team brainstorming to fix a project delay